Skip to content

 • Raytracing must be enabled in render settings

-• Set material Render Method to Dithered
+• Material Render Method must be set to Dithered

 World Environment